JacobWeinbren/Israeli-Regression/README.md

 ### Frontend

--   **Astro-based Frontend**: The frontend is built using Astro, showcasing components for form inputs and displaying prediction results.
+-   **Astro-based Frontend**: The frontend is built using Astro, using components for form inputs and displaying prediction results.

 ```bash
 cd site